favstats/wtmapi/README.md

 remotes::install_github("favstats/wtmapi")
 ```

-## Example
+## Examples

-This is a basic example which shows you how to solve a common problem:

 ``` r
 library(wtmapi)
 ```

+The main function in `wtmapi` to use is **`wtm_get`**.
+With it you can
+access the API endpoints:

+-   `candidates-impressions`
+-   `candidates-targeting-methods`
+-   `impressions-daily-totals`

+Here are some basic examples which show you how to solve a common
+problems.
+If you have questions, refer to the
+[docs](https://data-api.whotargets.me/docs/) which will help you with
+the query parameter.

 ### Retrieve impressions

+Let’s say we want to retrieve all ads with 20 impressions from the party
+“CDU” in Germany:

 ``` r
 impressions_dat <- wtm_get(endpoint = "candidates-impressions",